BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Preliminaries and Notation

 We denote the identity function by $\mathrm{id}$.
-Moreover, when talking about convolutional layers, $B$ will denote the batch size; $H_x, W_x, C_x$ the height, width, and channels of the input (when $x=i$) and output (when $x=o$); and $H_k, W_k$ the spatial size of the kernel.
-In this context, we also refer to $G$ as the number of groups in the convolutional layer \citep{Xie2016}.
+Moreover, when discussing convolutional layers, we use $B$ to denote the batch size; $H_x, W_x, C_x$ to denote the height, width, and channels of the input when $x=i$ and output when $x=o$; and $H_k, W_k$ to denote the spatial size of the kernel.
+In this context, $G$ denotes the number of groups in the convolutional layer \citep{Xie2016}.
+We denote the convolution operator by $\tX*\tW$.
+Moreover, $\| \cdot \|_F$ refers to the tensor Frobenius norm, i.e., $\| \cdot \|_F = \|\mathsf{flatten}(\cdot)\|_2$.